Thyraz/energy-custom-graph/README.md

 Configure `calculation` instead of `statistic_id` to compute a series from multiple entity statistics.
 Terms are processed sequentially, starting with the `initial_value` (default `0`).

 > **RAW data behaviour:** When you combine raw history series, the card reuses the most recent available value for each term at the evaluated timestamp.
 This “last-known value” fallback keeps calculations stable even if sensors don’t report at identical times.
+>
+> **Constant-only calculations:** If every term is a constant (multiply/add/clip allowed), the card creates simulated points across the visible time range.
+That makes it easy to draw horizontal reference lines or to use as a baseline for filling signals stacked on top.

 | Key | Type | Default | Description |
 | --- | ---- | ------- | ----------- |